 For our group tours all we ask is that you have a classic, vintage or sports-type car, of any age.
-Classic Travelling offers mechanical back-up on all our tours outside the UK, thanks to Dan Monk of Winchester Classics and Joe Coleman of Move My Motor.
+Classic Travelling offers mechanical back-up on all our tours to continental Europe, thanks to Dan Monk of Winchester Classics and Joe Coleman of Oldtimer Services.
 However, please still ensure your car is properly maintained and serviced well.
 We also recommend that you have European breakdown cover (obtainable either from your insurance provider or breakdown service provider).

 The most important thing is that your car is in excellent mechanical condition.
 We suggest that you tell your garage about the event and the time and distance and if in any doubt over any part, replace it or take a spare.